Sing (2016 American film): Production

+Development

 In January 2014, it was announced that Garth Jennings would write and direct an animated comedy film for Universal Pictures and Illumination Entertainment, about "courage, competition and carrying a tune".
 It was originally titled Lunch, then retitled Sing.
+The idea for the film came from producer Chris Meledandri who wanted the story to be about a shifty theater owner who tries to save his business by putting up a singing competition, and it took five years from the announcement to its release in 2016.
+Due to the concept of a musical film with animal singing various covers, The film contains over 65 non-stop pop songs, which the rights to which cost 15% of the film's $75 million budget.

+Casting

 On January 14, 2015, Matthew McConaughey was cast in the film's lead voice role.
 Chris Meledandri and Janet Healy produced the film.
 On June 17, 2015, it was confirmed that McConaughey's character was named Buster and that John C. Reilly would voice Eddie, a sheep and Buster's best friend.
-In November 2015, it was announced that Reese Witherspoon, Seth MacFarlane, Scarlett Johansson, Tori Kelly and Taron Egerton had joined the cast.
+In November 2015, it was announced that Reese Witherspoon, Seth MacFarlane, Scarlett Johansson, Tori Kelly and Taron Egerton joined the cast for the film.

+Animation and design

-According to a Hollywood Reporter interview and article, "The film contains 65 non-stop pop songs", the rights to which cost 15% of the film's $75 million budget.
-The animation was created entirely in France by Illumination Mac Guff.
+The animation was created entirely in France by Illumination Mac Guff, with character and production design provided by Eric Guillon.